 Susie Isaacs (2)

-With more women entering the WSOP every year, and with two ladies winning open events in 2013, expect to see this list growing very soon.
+However with more women entering the WSOP every year, we can expect to see this list of 7 female multiple bracelet winners growing very soon.